Hinuix/Computer-Structures/LAB5/report.md

-Step 1 I use objdump and tested strings that looked out of place.
+1. I use objdump and tested strings that looked out of place.